roberto-amoroso/VCS-painting-recognition/code/README.md

 ﻿
-# VCS 2020: Locate and Recognize Paintings and People
+# ArTection: an Art Detection Tool to Locate and Recognize Paintings and People in Museums and Art Galleries

 This document describes the structure and functionality of the software I created as the final project of the course of Vision and Cognitive Systems AY 2019/2020.

 I propose a method to locate and recognize paintings and people in a museum or art gallery.
-For this purpose, I created a ***Python*** program that is able to locate and recognize paintings and people present in a video or image.
+For this purpose, I created a ***Python*** program that is able to locate and recognize paintings and people in a video or image.
 For the part relating to the paintings, I used the ***OpenCV*** library, while to carry out the people detection operation I used [***YOLO***](https://pjreddie.com/darknet/yolo/), a real-time object detection system.

 Before proceeding to the detailed description of the functionalities of the program and the possible arguments accepted, the prototype invocation of the main script follows:

     $ python main_detector.py [-h] [-o OUTPUT] [-t {0,1,2,3,4,5}]
                             [-fo FRAME_OCCURRENCE] [-vp {0,1}] [-vi {0,1,2}]
                             [-mdbi] [-hm]
-                            input_filename db_path data_filename
+                            input db_path data_filename

 The program, calleble through the script `main_detector.py`,  allows you to perform the following tasks: